 About Heather Sellers

 She taught for many years at Hope College where she was 2011 H.O.P.E Professor of the Year.
-Currently she is a faculty member in the undergraduate and the MFA creative writing programs at the University of South Florida, where she was awarded a university teaching award in 2017.
-Her book, Field Notes from the Flood Zone, is forthcoming from BOA in May 2022.
+Currently she is director of the undergraduate and MFA creative writing programs at the University of South Florida, where in 2017 she was awarded a university teaching award.
+In 2022 she was given USF’s Kosove Award for Distinguished Undergraduate Teaching and Service.